 Environmental health advocates weigh in on the grand jury report that says the state didn’t do enough to protect residents from the industry.
 Plus a court says the federal government needs to step up to regulate coke ovens.
 And climate activist Bill McKibben on why divesting from fossil fuels makes financial sense.

-- Environmental Groups Win New Coke Oven Regulation - The U.S. Environmental Protection Agency conceded in federal court that it failed to properly regulate certain aspects of coke ovens, like at U.S. Steel’s plant in Clairton.
+- Environmental Groups Win New Coke Oven Regulation - The U.S. Environmental Protection Agency conceded in federal court that it failed to properly regulate certain aspects of coke ovens, like those at U.S. Steel’s plant in Clairton.

 - Pa.
 House moves to block RGGI entrance as DEP estimates it will save money and lives - Under RGGI, a cap-and-trade program, power plants have to pay for the carbon dioxide they emit.